jnktsj/APPSR/README.md

 ###### -s
 Sensitive adapter search with 1 mismatch.
-When this option is used, the length of input adapter(s) should be at least one base longer than the adapter match length specified with `-l`.
+When this option is used, the length of input adapter(s) should be at least one base longer than the adapter match length specified with `--seed-3p` or `--seed-5p`.
 ###### -B
 Only print the reads with both 5′ and 3′ adapter matches.
 ###### -a